 Terminating a process that has acquired a lock or semaphore can result in a deadlock condition.

-Executing terminate() on a process that is using a pipe or queue may result in lock errors (see clause 6.63 Lock protocol errors) or corruption of shared data (see 6.61 Concurrent data access).
+Executing terminate() on a process that is using a pipe or queue may result in lock errors (see subclause 6.63 Lock protocol errors) or corruption of shared data (see 6.61 Concurrent data access).

 Processes that are externally terminated, along with their contained threads, will not execute their ‘finally’ clauses, which can result in logic errors.